Use the nosetests script (after installation by setuptools):

 [nosetests] verbosity=3 with-doctest=1

 All configuration files that are found will be loaded and their options combined.
-You can override the standard config file loading with the -c option.

 There are numerous nose plugins available via easy_install and elsewhere.
 To use a plugin, just install it.
 The plugin will add command line options to nosetests.
 To verify that the plugin is installed, run: